 Two U.S. Environmental Protection Agency (EPA) regulations that would restrict emissions from myriad facilities are impractical and will cost American jobs—these regulations must be improved or stopped.

-Boiler MACT: Proposed standards on air emissions for hundreds of thousands of enterprises contain provisions that need more work to be achievable—these standards must be improved.
+Boiler MACT: EPA’s standards on air emissions for hundreds of thousands of enterprises contain provisions need more work to be achievable—these standards must be improved.

 Reinstating Superfund taxes on America’s chemical makers to help pay for hazardous waste site cleanup would unfairly target companies that did not create the sites and would erode our ability to compete globally.